Franz Schädle: Biography

 After Hitler committed suicide on the afternoon of 30 April, Schädle was present at Hitler's cremation in the garden of the Reich Chancellery.
 Thereafter, orders were issued that those who could do so were to break out.
 The plan was to escape from Berlin to surrender to the Western Allies on the Elbe or join the German Army to the North.
 Those left in the Reich Chancellery and Führerbunker were split up into ten main groups.
 Rochus Misch stated that Schädle had ordered, that when the time came, he was to join SS-Brigadeführer Wilhelm Mohnke's lead break-out group.
 Misch later recalled that shortly thereafter, four fellow FBK guards came down into the Führerbunker carrying an empty stretcher.
 They wanted to carry Schädle on it during the break-out.
 Schädle turned them down.
 According to the bunker's master electro-mechanic Johannes Hentschel, by that time Schädle's leg wound had become gangrenous.

 Prior to his suicide, Joseph Goebbels finally released Misch from further service as the bunker telephone operator; he was free to leave.
 By then, Misch and mechanic Hentschel were two of the last people remaining in the bunker.
 Misch went upstairs, through the cellars of the Reich Chancellery to where Schädle had his office to report one last time.
 Misch told Schädle that Goebbels had released him.
 Schädle told Misch of the route he should take to try to get through the Soviet encirclement of the area.
-Thereafter, Schädle committed suicide by shooting himself in the mouth with a pistol, rather than attempt the break out from the Chancellery to escape from the advancing Red Army.
-He did not want to endanger the lives of the others in the attempt given the fact he could only walk at a slow pace using a crutch.
+Thereafter, Schädle committed suicide by shooting himself in the mouth with a pistol, rather than attempt the breakout from the Chancellery to escape from the advancing Red Army.
+He did not want to endanger the lives of the others in the attempt, given the fact he could only walk at a slow pace using a crutch.